Hope your week went well. Thanks for the extensive set of comments people left. Always fun to have a little baseball debate.

 What it's rated as: One of the best rides in Disneyland.
 Immersive, exciting, adventurous.
 It's based on one of the best action heroes on the silver screen.
 The generally long wait time is a good indication of what people think.

-with the rest of the temple and a temple theme.
+Why it made this list: This is a case of a ride being solid but not spectacular.
+Overrated, but not overly boring.
+To get the positive points out of the way: Yes, this ride is really immersive.
+Disney added plenty of little touches to this ride that engage and envelop the rider.
+The line queue is done in the style and accordance with the rest of the temple and a temple theme.
 The special handicapped elevators that nobody really sees are fully themed.
 The ride intro and safety video matches the ride in beautiful black and white.
 The ride feels like a jeep traveling through a temple.
 Even when the ride breaks down, the vehicle still bucks and stops and starts like a stalling old car would.
 These little touches are inspired and are to be commended.

 However, this ride is highly overrated for a few reasons.
 1) Animatronic Indy looks stupid.
 He's jerky and unconvincing.
 Is it the best they could've done at the time?
 Maybe... but that doesn't mean it's good enough.
 If they can do Jack Sparrow on Pirates well, they can do Indy well too.
 2) It's not really a big time thrill ride.
 It has some exciting moments, but the ride's intensity and thrill don't compare to other major thrills.
 (The Matterhorn, Space Mountain, Big Thunder Mountain Railroad, California Screamin', etc.) It just doesn't stack up.
 3) The three different choices at the beginning of the ride is a good idea, but gimmicky.
 For those who haven't ridden it, at the beginning of the ride one of three random 'wishes/desires' is assigned to you.
 Earthly riches, knowing the future, and having eternal life.
 The idiotic believe that the ride really changes based on which door you go through.
 The only thing that changes is the color scheme.
 This is a halfhearted attempt at ride innovation.
 If the ride truly had three paths or at least three different and interesting ways to start the ride, this would be one of my favorites.
 As it stands, it's a gimmick and a generally useless one.